ofZach/MIT_DrawingPlusPlus/notes/notes.md

 ### Code examples

-* cvColorTracker:
+* cvColorTracker: this example looks for a color and then looks up the biggest blob with that color and draws the contour of it.

 ![cvColorTracker.gif](assets/cvColorTracker.gif "An animation of cvColorTracker")

-* cvColorTracker:
+* cvContourTracker:

 ![cvContourTracker.gif](assets/cvContourTracker.gif "An animation of cvContourTracker")

-* cvColorTracker:
+* cvFaceDraw:

 ![cvFaceDraw.gif](assets/cvFaceDraw.gif "An animation of cvFaceDraw")